jakesee/dem/README.md

     dem.read("022k13_0300_deme.dem");

 ### Sample DEM files
 To get DEM files for testing, please visit https://dds.cr.usgs.gov/pub/data/DEM/250/.
-Please Also see wikipedia entry for [USGS DEM](https://en.wikipedia.org/wiki/USGS_DEM) for alternative sources if the above does not work.
+Please also see wikipedia entry for [USGS DEM](https://en.wikipedia.org/wiki/USGS_DEM) for alternative sources if the above does not work.